Contrastive Explanations for Argumentation-Based Conclusions: Introduction

 \section{Introduction}

 \emph{Explainable AI} (XAI) has become an important research direction in AI~\cite{SamekMVHM19towardsXAI}.
 AI systems are being applied in a variety of real-life situations in different domains and with different users.
 It is therefore essential that such systems are able to give explanations that provide insight into the underlying decision models and techniques, so that users can understand, trust and validate the system, and experts can verify that the system works as intended.
-Most of the research in XAI is directed at explaining decisions of subsymbolic machine learning algorithms~(cf.~\cite{SamekWM17explainable}), but explanations also play an important role in clarifying the decisions of symbolic algorithms~\cite{LacaveD04review}, particularly as such algorithms are all-pervasive in everyday systems.
+Most of the research in XAI is directed at explaining decisions of subsymbolic machine learning algorithms~(cf.~\cite{SamekWM17explainable}), but explanations also play an important role in clarifying the decisions of symbolic algorithms~\cite{LacaveD04review}, particularly as such algorithms are all-pervasive in everyday systems. \blfootnote{Full version of an extended abstract forthcoming in Proceedings of the 21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2022).}